abhirockzz/oracle-functions-oci-object-store/README.md

 - Create a dynamic group `fn-obj-store-get-dg` with the matching rule `resource.id = '<FUNCTION_OCID>'`
 - Create an IAM policy `fn-object-store-get-policy` with the following statements - please replace placeholders for `<COMPARTMENT_NAME>` and `<BUCKET_NAME>` with values specific to your OCI tenancy

 		allow dynamic-group fn-obj-store-get-dg to read buckets in compartment <COMPARTMENT_NAME>

 		allow dynamic-group fn-obj-store-get-dg to read objects in compartment <COMPARTMENT_NAME> where all{target.bucket.name='<BUCKET_NAME>'}

 ## Put object function

 - Get the function OCID using this command: `fn inspect fn fn-object-store-app putobject id`
 - Create a dynamic group `fn-obj-store-put-dg` with the matching rule `resource.id = '<FUNCTION_OCID>'`
-- Create an IAM policy `fn-object-store-put-policy` with the statement - please replace placeholders for `<COMPARTMENT_NAME>` with the value specific to your OCI tenancy
+- Create an IAM policy `fn-object-store-put-policy` with the following statements - please replace placeholders for `<COMPARTMENT_NAME>` with the value specific to your OCI tenancy

 		allow dynamic-group fn-obj-store-put-dg to read buckets in compartment <COMPARTMENT_NAME>

 		allow dynamic-group fn-obj-store-put-dg to manage objects in compartment <COMPARTMENT_NAME> where any {request.permission='OBJECT_CREATE', request.permission='OBJECT_INSPECT'}

 ## Testing